kubernetes-sigs/cluster-api/docs/book/src/providers/v1alpha2-to-v1alpha3.md

 ## Context is now required for `external.CloneTemplate` function.

-- Pass a context as first argument to calls to `external.CloneTemplate`.
+- Pass a context as the first argument to calls to `external.CloneTemplate`.

+## Context is now required for `external.Get` function.

+- Pass a context as the first argument to calls to `external.Get`.

 ## Cluster and Machine `Status.Phase` field values now start with an uppercase letter.